xaviermerino/ECE1552/TicTacToe2/Readme.md

 Select the square number you want to place an X on: 1
 ```

 3. **Computer's move:** The computer randomly selects a position in the board to place its token and performs the move.
-It prints the new resulting board.
+(Hint: use the [`rand()`](http://www.cplusplus.com/reference/cstdlib/rand/) function to generate random numbers) It prints the new resulting board.
 It also prompts the user to keep playing if the game has not ended due to a tie or a win.

 ```
 Ok.
 I'll proceed.
 My turn.